-AI Course Policy Guide: Setting Expectations
+AI Statement Guide: Setting Expectations

-Stating Course Expectations for AI
+Stating Course Expectations for AI: Getting Started

-Levels of Permitted Use of GAI
+Levels of Permitted Use of AI

 Green

-Open Course Policy
+Open Course Guidance

-• Design GAI-focused learning outcomes and assignments.
+• Design AI-focused learning outcomes and assignments.

-• Address disciplinary uses of GAI.
+• Address disciplinary uses of AI.

 • Clarify that these policies apply to this course only.